kappasquare/eski/README.md

 			 }

-			**Note**: Unlike all Eskimo keywords fields inside ":conditions", like "n", do not have a ":" prefixed.
+			**Note**: Unlike all Eski keywords fields inside ":conditions", like "n", do not have a ":" prefixed.
 This signifies that they are directly passed as arguments to the backend javascript functions and thus, the names must match (ie; without ":") so that "sentences" takes "n" as an argument.
 Hence we provide "n" within ":conditions" as "n" and not ":n".

     ## Aggregators